martineausimon/nvim-lilypond-suite/README.md

 This plugin works with `lilypond-book` by default if the `.tex` file contains `\begin{lilypond}`.
 To use `lyluatex`, just add `\usepackage{lyluatex}` to your preamble.

->NOTE : `lyluatex` package does not allow files containing spaces, and does not allow compiling in a folder other than the working folder
+>NOTE : `lyluatex` package does not allow files containing spaces, and does not allow compiling in a directory other than the working directory

 Syntax highlighting can be slow with embedded LilyPond, you can use `<F3>` to activate or deactivate it.